arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 S: * OK [JMAPACCESS "https://example.com/.s/[jmap]"] For JMAP access
 S: 2 OK done

-The URL is quoted since the ] character must be quoted.
-The URL uses the same quoting rules as most other IMAP strings.
+The URL uses the same quoting rules as most other IMAP strings, and "]" is permitted in quoted strings.
+Permitted but in this case not encouraged, since some clients are known to scan for the "]" before parsing the string inside "[]".
+Luckily, few URLs contain "]".

 Example 3.
 A client connects, sees no SASL method it recognises, and issues a LOGIN command with a correct password.